sumnerevans/sumnerevans.com/content/posts/travel/2025-fosdem/waterloo/index.md

 1815 and all of the French forces sent by King Louis XVIII to stop him turned to his side.
 This Napoleon with renewed continental aspirations was an anathema to the continental powers who had spent the better part of the last two decades combatting the rise of republican and imperial France.
-The entirety of allied themselves once more in a Seventh Coalition and effectively declared war on Napoleon himself.
+The entirety of Europe allied themselves once more in a Seventh Coalition, declared Napoleon an outlaw, and declared war on the Emperor himself.

 Napoleon quickly mobilized a new army and invaded Belgium hoping to engage and defeat the British allied army and Prussian army in detail.
 After sharp